MarshallOfSound/hasher/README.md

 # @electron/hasher

-> Ultra fast SHA generation for S3 files
+> Ultra fast SHA generation for Azure files

 ## What is this?